Close Menu

 The articles of association forms the backbone of your company’s internal governance.
 Understanding what is article of association, how it differs from the memorandum, and ensuring proper format of AOA compliance are essential steps in building a legally sound business foundation.

-For startup founders and SMEs in 2025, the key is to balance legal compliance with operational flexibility.
-Don’t just copy-paste templates—customize your AOA to reflect your business model, funding plans, and growth trajectory.
+For startup founders and SMEs in 2026, the key is to balance legal compliance with operational flexibility.
+Don’t just copy-paste templates, customize your AOA to reflect your business model, funding plans, and growth trajectory.
 Include modern provisions for virtual meetings, clear banking authorities, and founder vesting mechanisms.

 Remember the critical relationship: what is memorandum of association and articles of association working together.
-The MOA defines your company’s external boundaries (what you can do), while the AOA establishes internal rules (how you’ll do it).
+Simply put, the MOA defines your company’s external boundaries by outlining what the business can do.
+Meanwhile, the Articles of Association establish the internal rules that explain how those activities will be carried out.
+Together, these documents ensure both legal clarity and smooth internal governance.
 Neither document should contradict the other or violate the Companies Act, 2013.

-Note : If you’re a new founder or planning to start a company, eZizz helps you with startup discovery, visibility, tools, mentorship, and access to India’s growing founder community.
+Finally, if you’re a new founder or planning to start a company, eZizz can support you at every step of the journey.
+In addition, the platform helps with startup discovery, visibility, essential tools, mentorship, and access to India’s growing founder community.

 Explore more startup guides and resources at eZizz — India’s launchpad for early founders.